zr4f/Project-3/readme.md

 #### Selecting Weather Station
 Our Code has default acess to the Cape Canaveral Station data from 2013-04-17 to 2025-04-16, but can be applied to any area's weather station.

-Go to [this website](https://mesonet.agron.iastate.edu/request/download.phtml?network=FL_ASOS#) and selected what weather station you would like to use and what dates you would like the application to access.
+Go to [this website](https://mesonet.agron.iastate.edu/request/download.phtml?network=FL_ASOS#) and select what weather station you would like to use and what dates you would like the application to access.
 Click on the Air Temperature (F) and 1 hour Precipation (in) under the Select from Available Data drop down and export the data as a ".csv" file.

 When you open CLion replace the original "XMR.csv" with the new data in the same location as the original.